A united struggle to preserve the cultural heritage for generations to come

 A lot of work has been done, klick the pin on GB 06, GB 07, GB 10, GB 13, GB 16, GB 20, GB 21, GB 24, GB 25, GB 27 or GB 33, but still more needs to be done.
 The aim of our project is to protect the wall paintings from further decay.

-Conservation of a Roman Tomb House in Tuna el-Gebel, October/November 2019
+Conservation of a Roman Tomb House in Tuna el-Gebel, October/November 2019 and 2021

 This project was supported by the German Foreign Office and its Cultural Preservation Programme, by the State Museum Hanover and by the Egyptian Museum Cairo.
 We are very grateful for all support.